-Hurd, a Democrat, was the representative for Ohio's 10th congressional district from 1883 to 1885.
+Hurd was the representative for Ohio’s 10th congressional district and was a Democrat.
+He served from 1883 to 1885.

 From Dec 1875 to Mar 1885, Hurd missed 521 of 1,101 roll call votes, which is 47.3%.
 This is much worse than the median of 29.1% among the lifetime records of representatives serving in Mar 1885.
 The chart below reports missed votes over time.